OpenTTD/website/_posts/2021-09-26-new-multiplayer-experience.md

 A server always has a persistent connection to the Game Coordinator.
 If a client wishes to connect to the server, it tells the Game Coordinator.
 And the Game Coordinator can now coordinate (see where the name comes from?) the connection, as it can talk with both the server and client now.

+As implementation-wise it was easier, the Game Coordinator includes the functionality of the Master Server.
+The Master Server will remain running for pre 12.0 clients/servers, but is otherwise deprecated.

 This is a radical change in how OpenTTD does connection setup, and required some huge changes in our code.
 In total, 67 file changes, 5955 insertions, and 3475 deletions were needed to make it happen.